basisproject/basisproject.github.io/index.md

 - A public market where companies and consumers can order products and services from each other
 - Cost tracking that determines the labor and resources (for example fossil fuels) that go into every product and service
-- Asset management for determining the use of publicly-owned assets (apartments, heavy machinery, etc)
+- Asset management for determining the use of publicly-owned assets (housing, factories, heavy machinery, etc)
-- Banking that helps interface with the outside market system
+- Banking that facilitates interfacing with the outside market system
 - Voting tools that promote self-determination of members
 - A system for defining and operating public companies and projects (such as hospitals, pharmaceutical research, space exploration, etc)